Azure/azure-sdk-for-go/sdk/monitor/query/azmetrics/autorest.md

   # renaming or fixing the casing of struct fields and parameters
   - from: swagger-document
+    where: $.definitions.Metric.properties.timeseries
+    transform: $["x-ms-client-name"] = "TimeSeries"
+  - from: swagger-document
     where: $.parameters.MetricNamespaceParameter
     transform: $["x-ms-client-name"] = "metricNamespace"
   - from: swagger-document